Polylog is a mid-sized algorithms channel. Riddle: What share of viewers is male vs female? Make a guess before you go on.

 Biased baseline

 Gender bias in computer science is hard to miss.
-Let’s try to estimate some baseline about the share of women in computer science and STEM in high-income countries.
+Let’s try to estimate some baseline share of women in computer science and STEM in high-income countries.
 A few data points:

 • in 2022, the share of women STEM researchers has been around 30% in the US and 40% worldwide.Source.